 Flat Tuition Rate = $229

-A reduced tuition rate of $149 is available for students who are employed by the following entities: Non-profit organization, government, education, etc. If you are unsure of whether or not you qualify for the reduced rate, please send an email to firstname.lastname@example.org
+A reduced tuition rate of $149 is available for students who are employed by the following entities: Non-profit organization, government, education, etc. Proof and/or documentation may be required.
+If you are unsure of whether or not you qualify for the reduced rate, please send an email to email@example.com

 Shane Bradt has been teaching geospatial workshops for UNH Cooperative Extension since 2001, and started his Extension Specialist position in January of 2006.

 Shane is principally responsible for outreach involving geospatial technologies, the three main categories of which are geographic information systems (GIS), global positioning system (GPS) and remote sensing.
 He teaches about geospatial technologies with people inside and outside of UNH through the Geospatial Technologies Training Center using a variety of face-to-face workshops, webinars, and online academic courses.
 Shane is also an Extension Professor in the Department of Biological Sciences and works with the NH Lakes Lay Monitoring Program.